Edition for Web Developers — Last Updated 3 June 2023

 Let targetStep be the result of getting the used step given traversable and step.

-If initiatorToCheck is given, then:
+If initiatorToCheck is not null, then:

 Assert: sourceSnapshotParams is not null.